nixworks/public/news/2010/01/6/README.md

 _Context: Dauletabad - Salyp Yar gas pipeline, Iran, Turkmenistan_

 ### [Algerian US ambassador Abdellah Baali and Nigerian Information Minister Dora Akunyili are upset at the decision of the United States to subject Algerians and Nigerians to tougher-than-usual security tests at airports, saying it is "discrimination" and "risks ties".
 Both have officially complained. ](/news/2010/01/6/algerian-us-ambassador-abdellah-baali-and-nigerian-information-minister-dora-akunyili-are-upset-at-the-decision-of-the-united-states-to-subj.md)
-_Context: Abdellah Baali, Algeria, American, Dora Akunyili, Nigeria_
+_Context: Abdellah Baali, Algeria, Dora Akunyili, Nigeria, United States_

 ### [The U.S. government lowers the threshold for information deemed important enough to put suspicious individuals on a watch list or no-fly list, or have their visa revoked. ](/news/2010/01/6/the-u-s-government-lowers-the-threshold-for-information-deemed-important-enough-to-put-suspicious-individuals-on-a-watch-list-or-no-fly-lis.md)
 _Context: U.S., visa-free travel_